crashoverride777/swifty-ads/README.md

 You might want to consider putting all the added frameworks you now see in your projects sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.

-# Set up using multiple adProviders and custom ads
+# Set up using multiple adProviders with/without custom ads

 - Step1: